-Delia L. Franco is the Founding Attorney of the Franco Law Group and a California Certified Specialist in Immigration and Nationality Law.
+Delia L. Franco is the CEO and Founding Attorney of the Franco Law Group and a California Certified Specialist in Immigration and Nationality Law.
 She is an experienced immigration attorney with over 14 years practicing diverse issues and areas ofimmigration law and specializing in litigating complex deportation defense.

 EDUCATION AND COMMUNITY INVOLVEMENT

 In addition, she was committed to helping Latino children advance in academics.
 To that end, she was involved in the Mathematics Saturday Academy, Saddleback High School Retention Program and Government Housing After-School Tutoring Programs.
 She also volunteered extensively at the Isaiah House Homeless Shelter.

 State Bar of California